ayotidapo/files-uploader-rc/README.md

 # RcFiles-uploader
-A very flexible file uploader that comes with UI showing progress bar of simultaneous file uploading, allows cancel of uploading.
+A very flexible file uploader that comes with: <br/>
+ UI showing progress bar of simultaneous (Single or Multiple) file(s) uploading,<br/>
+ allows cancel of uploading,<br/>
+ drag and drop feature and returns the uploaded file(s) url links.<br/>
  It also comes with its own Hooks incase of when UI is not needed.

-# Docs Incoming...
+# Full Docs coming...